Work & Labour in Britain Since 1940 ESH4053

 Are reassessment opportunities available for all summative assessments?
 Not applicable$reassessOppTxt

-1. To assess the impact of social, economic and industrial change on workers and their organisations.
+1. To analyse the impact of social and economic change on workers and trade-union organisation in Britain since 1940

 Intended Learning Outcomes of Course

-On successful completion of this course, students should be able to understand and critically assess:
+On successful completion of this course, students will be equipped to analyse:

 Minimum Requirement for Award of Credits